OpenEarable/open-earable/README.md

 #### `void enable_sd_logging()`

 Enables SD card data logging.
-Recorded sensor values are automatically saved to the SD card.
+Recorded sensor values are automatically saved to the SD card. (disabled by default)

 When enabled, Open Earable creates a ".csv" file on the SD card with a standardized header format consisting of: